Schplaf/schplaf-gentoo-overlay/README.md

 * app-text/papis                - [0.13-r1]          -- A powerful and highly extensible CLI document and bibliography manager
 * app-text/urlscan              - [1.0.6]            -- Mutt and terminal url selector (similar to urlview)
 * app-text/zaread               - [9999]             -- A (very) lightweight MS Office files reader
-* app-vim/vim-latex             - [1.10.0-r4]        -- A comprehensive set of tools to view, edit and compile LaTeX documents [temporary ebuild, until the official one is updated]
+* app-vim/vim-latex             - [1.10.0-r4]        -- A comprehensive set of tools to view, edit and compile LaTeX documents [temporary ebuild, until the official one is updated
+* dev-python/arxiv-py           - [2.2.0]            -- Python wrapper for the arXiv API
 * dev-python/arxiv2bib          - [1.0.8-r1]         -- CLI tool to get metadata for academic papers arXiv.org in BibTeX format
 * dev-python/climage            - [0.2.2]            -- Tool that converts images to beautiful ANSI escape codes for display in CLI
 * dev-python/citeproc-py        - [0.8.2]            -- A CSL processor for Python which aims to implement the CSL 1.0.1 specification